 In San Francisco, she serves the boards of the 3.9 Artists Collective and the Queer Cultural Center.
 She is an advisor for the journals Third Text: Critical Perspectives on Contemporary Art and Culture and Panorama: Art and Visual Culture of the United States.

-She is the vice president for the Annual Conference of the College Art Association, an international organization serving students and professionals working in the visual arts.
+From 2012 to 2014 she was the vice president for the Annual Conference of the College Art Association, an international organization serving students and professionals working in the visual arts.